 Going with the slide pack battery design gives Skil more freedom in their handle development and they take full advantage.
 The shape contours very well to your hand and the rubber overmold helps secure your grip.
 Overall, the handle ergonomics are as good as any Pro brand.

 Like you should expect from any level of power tool, the rocker switch and trigger are both easy to reach and operate with one hand.

 The Skil 12V Brushless Impact Driver weighs in at 2.0 pounds bare and 2.6 with a battery.
 That’s well under most anyone’s 18V weight.
 Compared to other 12V impact drivers on the Pro side, it’s about a 1/2-pound heavier.
 Like the drill, the weight balances well, so it doesn’t really feel like you’re carrying much extra weight.

-As a bare tool, the Skil 12V Brushless Impact Driver runs $59.99.
+As a bare tool, the Skil 12V Brushless Impact Driver runs $59.99 or $99.99 with the PWRJump charger and 2 batteries.
 If you’re new to the Skil 12V line, going with a kit might give you even better value.
 The drill/impact driver kit with a standard charger and two batteries is $139.99 or you can add the oscillating multi-tool, LED light, and PWRJump charger to get a more comprehensive kit for $249.99.